• Gluten-Free Recipes

 Why You'll Love Oat Flour Scones

-If you've been missing scones since you went gluten free and aren't satisfied with using a commercial gluten free flour mix to adapt your favorite recipe to being gluten free, you will be so happy you found this oat flour scones recipe!
+If you've been missing scones since you went gluten-free, you will be so happy you found this oat flour scone recipe!
+Sure, you could use a commercial or homemade gluten free flour blend to adapt your favorite recipe to be gluten-free, but these taste soooo much better.
 I promise that these scones bake up beautifully moist and tender every time, so similar to a "regular" scone.
 I hope you love these as much as I do.
 Some high points include:

 • So easy to customize - Use this oat flour scone recipe as your base and make any type of sweet or savory scone you love.
 Some of my favorite combinations include dried cherry and chocolate, lemon, almond and blueberry, and fresh peach!

 • No crumbly or dry scones.
-One of the reasons I prefer not to use store-bought gluten free flour mixes is because they can bake up into dry or gritty baked goods.
-This is particularly noticeable in scones which by their nature are a bit on the dryer side anyway.
-When you use oat flour and properly hydrate your dough you will have the light and tender scones you crave!
+One of the reasons I prefer not to use store-bought gluten-free flour mixes is that they can bake up into dry or gritty baked goods.
+This is particularly noticeable in scones, which by their nature are a bit on the dry side anyway.
+When you use oat flour and properly hydrate your dough, you will have the light and tender scones you crave!

 • Simple ingredients.
 Take a look at the ingredients list below and you'll note that you won't need anything fancy, complicated, or expensive to make these scones.
 That's always a win in my book.